tcmoorer/action-tests/README.md

 ### Goals: develop GitHub Actions to:

-- create a branch named accoridng to the following pattern: 'release-x.x'
+- create a branch named according to the following pattern: 'release-x.x'
 - create a feature branch named according to the following pattern: '{jira repo}-{issue number}-uptick-{version}'
   - check out feature branch
   - find and replace the current version with a new version